+Finance Qualifications and experience in accounting and/or finance and the ability to understand and analyze key financial statements & financial reports, critically assess financial viability and performance, contribute to strategic financial planning and ability to review and analyze budgets with strategic goals and priorities.
 Strategic thinking & planning Ability to think strategically and identify and critically assess strategic opportunities and threats and develop effective strategies in the context of the strategic objectives of the Company's relevant policies and priorities.
 Sales and Marketing Sales and Marketing Experience to facilitate the organization growth in the right direction and contributing expertise in developing strategies to grow sales and market share within the Telecommunication Industry and Enterprise Business.
 Risk Management Ability to identify key risks to the organization in a wide range of areas including legal and regulatory compliance, monitor risks and effectively address these risks.
 HR & Talent Management Qualification and experience in human resource management including workforce planning and employee & industrial relations.
 Corporate Governance Knowledge of good corporate practices.
 Knowledge of laws, rules and regulations applicable to the company and its compliance.
 Information Technology Knowledge and experience in the strategic use of information technology within the organization and knowledge of applications such as POE, 5G, IOT, Artificial Intelligence, Block Chain, AR/VR etc. to strategize the Company's future.

-The skills/expertise/competencies of the current Directors are provided in the below table:
+The skills/expertise/competencies of the current Directors are provided in the table below: